 About the EUHL

-Everything started with the initial thought of pan-European expansion through the creation of four divisions to save money and time– Eastern (Slovakia, Czech republic, Austria, Poland, Hungary), Western (Germany I, France, Belgium, The Netherlands), North (Sweden, Finland, Norway, Denmark) and South (Germany II, Austria II, Switzerland, Slovenia).
-Presently the EUHL “EAST DIVISION” consists of 9 teams from 3 countries – Slovakia, Czech republic and Poland.
+Everything started with the initial thought of pan-European expansion through the creation of four divisions to save money and time– Eastern (Slovakia, Czech republic, Austria, Poland, Hungary), Western (Germany I, France, Belgium, The Netherlands), North (Sweden, Finland, Estonia, Latvia, Norway, Denmark) and South (Germany II, Austria II, Switzerland, Slovenia).
+Presently the EUHL “EAST DIVISION” consists of 13 teams from 4 countries – Slovakia, Czech republic, Poland and Hungary.
 The new applicants come from Estonia, Latvia, Germany, France, Netherland, Austria, Sweden, Finland, Norway and Hungary etc. Based on the fact we are thinking of setting new divisions.

 From a thought to reality